sinclairzx81/typebox/design/website/docs/script/3_options.md

 ## TypeScript

-The `Options<Type, Json>` can be represented in TypeScript in the following way.
+The `Assign<Type, Json>` can be represented in TypeScript in the following way.
 This lets you to create types with options in TypeScript, then copy them to Script.

 ```typescript
 type Options<Type, _Json> = Type                    // Ignore Json